 To facilitate the implementation of the user interface to job control, the operating system maintains the notion of a current terminal process group ID.
 Members of this process group (processes whose process group ID is equal to the current terminal process group ID) receive keyboard-generated signals such as SIG-INT.
 These processes are said to be in the foreground.
 Background processes are those whose process group ID differs from the terminal's; such processes are immune to keyboard-generated signals.
-Only foreground processes are allowed to read from or write to the terminal.
-Background processes which attempt to read from (write to) the terminal are sent a SIGTTIN (SIGTTOU) signal by the terminal driver, which, unless caught, suspends the process.
+Only fore-ground processes are allowed to read from or, if the user so specifies with stty tostop, write to the terminal.
+Background processes which attempt to read from (write to when stty tostop is in effect) the terminal are sent a SIGTTIN (SIGTTOU) signal by the kernel's terminal driver, which, unless caught, suspends the process.

 If the operating system on which bash is running supports job control, bash contains facilities to use it.
-Typing the suspend character (typically 2 C, Control-Z) while a process is running causes that process to be stopped and returns control to bash.
-Typing the delayed suspend character (typically 2 C, Control-Y) causes the process to be stopped when it attempts to read input from the terminal, and control to be returned to bash.
+Typing the suspend character (typically 2 , Control-Z) while a process is running causes that process to be stopped and returns control to bash.
+Typing the delayed suspend character (typically 2 , Control-Y) causes the process to be stopped when it attempts to read input from the terminal, and control to be returned to bash.
 The user may then manipulate the state of this job, using the bg command to continue it in the background, the fg command to continue it in the foreground, or the kill command to kill it.
 A 2 takes effect immediately, and has the additional side effect of causing pending output and typeahead to be discarded.

 There are a number of ways to refer to a job in the shell.
-The character % introduces a job name.
+The character % introduces a job specification (jobspec).
 Job number n may be referred to as %n.
 A job may also be referred to using a prefix of the name used to start it, or using a substring that appears in its command line.
-For example, % ce refers to a stopped ce job.
+For example, %ce refers to a stopped ce job.
 If a prefix matches more than one job, bash reports an error.
 Using %?ce, on the other hand, refers to any job containing the string ce in its command line.
 If the substring matches more than one job, bash reports an error.
 The symbols %% and %+ refer to the shell's notion of the current job, which is the last job stopped while it was in the foreground or started in the background.
 The previous job may be referenced using %-.
+If there is only a single job, %+ and %- can both be used to refer to that job.
 In output pertaining to jobs (e.g., the output of the jobs command), the current job is always flagged with a +, and the previous job with a -.
 A single % (with no accompanying job specification) also refers to the current job.